AryanShah456/CUBED/README.md

 # CORE FEATURES
 Visual Cube InputInteractive 6-panel interface to "paint" the colors of your physical cube.
 Real-time state tracking to ensure the cube layout is valid before solving.
 Notation-Based SolverSupport for standard scramble notation (e.g., R U R') for advanced users.
 Instant generation of solution sequences.
-Layer-by-Layer (LBL) LogicSolutions are generated using the beginner-friendly LBL method.
+Layer-by-Layer (LBL) Logic solutions are generated using the beginner-friendly LBL method.
 Covers all stages:
 • White Cross,
 • First Two Layers (F2L) corners,